x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/org-config-transfer-attributes/active-sync-device-access-rule.md

 ms.collection:
 - Ent_O365_Hybrid
 - Hybrid
-description: "Active sync device access rule attributes can be copied by the Hybrid Configuration Wizard from your on-premises organization to Exchange Online to help simplify your hybrid deployment"
+description: "ActiveSync device access rule attributes can be copied by the Hybrid Configuration Wizard from your on-premises organization to Exchange Online to help simplify your hybrid deployment"
 ---

 # Active sync device access rule attributes

-The following attributes of Active sync device access rule are copied from an on-premises Exchange organization to Exchange Online when the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.
+The following attributes of ActiveSync device access rules are copied from an on-premises Exchange organization to Exchange Online when the **Organization Configuration Transfer** option is selected in the Hybrid Configuration Wizard.

 | **ActiveSyncDeviceAccessRule** | **Available In**          |
 |--------------------------------|---------------------------|